Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

     driver: local
 ```

-### 4. Define checkError function
+### 4. Define `checkError` function

-The checkError function is used to check for errors as seen in the init function.
-For this tutorial we use `log.fatal` to stop the app and log the error to the console.
-It takes an ( err Error) parameter. when err is not empty, the function will log the error message on the console and terminate immediately.
+The checkError function is used to check for errors, as seen in the init function.
+For this tutorial, we use `log.fatal` to stop the app and log the error to the console.
+It takes an `( err Error)` parameter.
+When `err` is not empty, the function will log the error message on the console and terminate immediately.

 Add this code after the init function.